UnknownGuardian/quartermaster-incident-models/20-dropbox/readme.md

 Sitewide outage due to failure of multiple databases, each with a master machine and two replica machines.
 This resulted from a defect in the upgrade script.

+## Expectations

+Expecting near-100% success rate of events being returned by MySQL servers.
+Instead, some servers (s2) fail and lose availability, resulting in a high rate of event failures.

 ## Diagrams

 version 1: https://app.lucidchart.com/invitations/accept/320ab037-aca9-4718-93fd-afa543adf205